NuriaSanDo/Example-1/README.md

 On the other hand, when thinking about the design of the footer menu in mobile, I have seen that the number of options present is very large, something that can affect the interaction so I have opted for the following:

 - The elements that must be present such as Terms of use, Privacy policy, Contact us remain at the bottom of the footer and the rest of the elements I have moved them to a hamburger menu that scrolls from left to right.
+- It does not appear in the design either, but in the links that appear at the top of the design (home, feature, pricing) I have considered them as anchors, and when you scroll and they disappear from the viewport, a sticky menu appears in their place.